How to Finance a Roll-Up Acquisition

 The buyer must have experience in the industry they want to roll up.
 This experience can come from prior management experience or business ownership.
 Experience executing previous roll-ups is desirable but not required.

-Lenders prefer to work with sponsors that have already acquired their platform company.
-Having the platform company shows the sponsor knows the industry and has experience.
+Lenders prefer to work with sponsors who have already acquired their platform company.
+Owning the platform company shows the sponsor knows the industry and has experience.
 However, a platform company is not always required.
 Exceptions can be made for experienced teams.

 c) Equity injection